 We service the greater Columbus, OH area, including Franklin County, Delaware County, Licking County, and we will travel to Pickaway, Madison, Morrow, Champaign, Knox, Logan, and Hardin Counties as well.
 We service Upper Arlington, Gahanna, Reynoldsburg, Pickerington, Canal Winchester, Urbancrest, Grove City, Westerville, London, Marysville, Delaware, Utica, Hebron, Newark, Lancaster, Circleville, Mt Sterling, and more.

-Precise Wildlife Services provides professional wildlife control for both residential & commercial customers in the city of Columbus in Ohio.
+Critter Removal provides professional wildlife control for both residential & commercial customers in the city of Columbus in Ohio.
 We offer custom animal control solutions for almost any type of wildlife problem, whether it be the noises of squirrels running through the attic, a colony of bats living in a building, animals digging in your yard, or the destructive behavior of a raccoon or other critter, we have the experience and the tools to quickly and professionally solve your problem.
 For a consultation and price quote, give us a call at 614-472-8021

 Resources for free wildlife removal in Columbus

 If you can't afford our pro wildlife work, you can try these agencies for free wildlife removal:

 How to get these services to provide free wildlife control?
 Learn what to say on the phone for free Columbus wildlife control.